Handwashing with soap and water

 Definition

-This indicator measures the percentage of supported households with using a basic hygiene service/handwashing facility with soap and water.
+This indicator measures the percentage of supported households using a basic hygiene service/handwashing facility with soap and water.

-A handwashing facility refers to a fixed or mobile device designed to contain, transport or regulate the flow of water to facilitate handwashing.
+A handwashing facility refers to a fixed or mobile device designed to contain, transport, or regulate the flow of water to facilitate handwashing.
 These include sinks with tap water, buckets with taps, tippy-taps, and jugs or basins designated for handwashing.
-Soap includes bar soap, liquid soap, powder detergent and soapy water.
+Soap includes bar soap, liquid soap, powder detergent, and soapy water.

 In some cultures, ash, soil, sand, or other materials are used as handwashing agents, but these are less effective than soap and are therefore counted as limited hygiene services.

-A household is defined as a person or group of persons that usually live and eat together.
+A household is defined as a person or group of persons who usually live and eat together.
 They are “supported” if they have received direct services from Save the Children or partners who have received SC funding.

 Numerator